-Speech‐Language Pathology is a health care profession focused on evaluation and treatment of children and adults with speech, language, cognition, and swallowing disorders.
+Speech‐Language Pathology is a health care profession focused on evaluation and treatment of children and adults with speech, language, cognition, voice and swallowing disorders.
 Speech‐Language Pathologist are professionals who are specially qualified to work with people who have speech, language, hearing and/or swallowing disorders.
 Thus, their work in real life encompasses wider aspects of human communication.

 What exactly does a Speech‐Language Pathologist do?